numo-labs/taggable-master-hotel-mapping-script/README.md

-# Taggable Master Hotel Mapping Script
+# Taggable Master Hotel ID Mapping Script

-Mapping from Local Market Hotel ID (e.g: WVitemID) to Master Hotel ID (MHID) for Taggable System.
+Each Local market has their own Hotel Code/ID, in the case of the Nordics the its the `WVitemID`.
+The *Taggable* system uses the "*Master*" Hotel ID (`MHID`).

+We need to map the `WVitemID` to `MHID` so we are able to perform lookups in *Taggable* given a `WVitemID`.

+This script takes a `.csv` file and transforms it into a `.JSON` that we can use to insert the records into the Taggable System.

 ## How?